The Meaning of Life 3

 Accordingly, the vocabulary of brain science and the vocabulary of intentionalistic “folk psychology” are two quite different vocabularies that address two quite different phenomena, and with respect to which we have very different interests.
 And what we want is to make everything simple, we have a very good, well rounded desire to effect a reduction of a psychological explanation to a physiological or neurological explanation.
 It’s a sound and scientific impulse.
 But that doesn’t mean that we won’t find out that high level properties of brain activity are such that different aspects of our conscious life interact with one another in certain ways, as for example, you might have an impulse to bash somebody in the face, but you control yourself.
 You deliberately think, “I’m not going to do that”, I’m going to control myself.
 So there was a point when you could genuinely have done either of those two things.
 If the proposition “Peter could have done A but chose to do B” is literally true in a way that makes the use of the concept “choice” irreducible.
 If such a proposition could be true then we have free will.

-Tomorrow in the final part, we ask Grayling what Eutopia might look like, what lies in store for the future of humanity, where the best philosophy is to be found and whether the right to die should be a legal right.
+In the final part, we ask Grayling what Eutopia might look like, what lies in store for the future of humanity, where the best philosophy is to be found and whether the right to die should be a legal right.